-GOAL's Investigation Unit has a particular responsibility to investigate allegations of serious wrongdoing in GOAL (as defined), including allegations of fraud, bribery and corruption.
-Members who suspect an actual or suspected wrongdoing should normally raise this concern using SpeakUp.
-The contact details for the Complaints Response Director are:
+GOAL's Investigation Department has a particular responsibility to investigate allegations of serious wrongdoing in GOAL (as defined), including allegations of fraud, bribery and corruption.
+Members who suspect an actual or suspected wrongdoing should raise this concern using SpeakUp.
+The contact details for SpeakUp and the Complaints Response Director are:

-Phone: (01) 280 9779 Email: speakup@goal.ie Address: Complaints Response, Carnegie House, Library Road, Dun Laoghaire, Ireland
+Phone: (01) 280 9779 Email: speakup@goal.ie